-- i.
+i.
 It is expected that faculty with assigned discretionary funding will utilize that funding to support their travel.
 This may include start-up funding, professorship funding or other professional development or support funds.
-If faculty exhaust their start-up, professional development or support funds, they may apply for funding through the Seacrest travel grant program. - ii.
-Faculty with discretionary funding from professorships are ineligible to apply for funding through the Seacrest Grant program.
+If pre-tenure faculty exhaust their start-up funding or other faculty exhaust professional development or support funds, they may apply for funding through the Seacrest travel grant program.